 There is a very common misconception that simply getting the client to complete your Logo Discovery questionnaire equates to a Brief.
 It’s just not the case.
 Yes it is a critical part of the process, but it’s not the Brief.

 The actual Logo Design Brief is written after the client completes your Logo Discovery questionnaire.
 It is written by the creative consultant, in collaboration with what information the clients supplies you.
 It is only then you will have the information you need to write the Brief itself.

-Refer to this post: #1 Biggest Mistake Logo Designers Make and get a free copy of the Authentic Logo Discovery document I use with my clients.
+Refer to this post: #1 Biggest Mistake Logo Designers Make and get a copy of the Authentic Logo Discovery document I use with my clients.
 THIS is your starting point.